April 1, 2025

 Pricing: Free

-8. HitFilm: Best special effects
+8. HitFilm: Best slow motion app for special effects

 Screenshot HitFilms video editing dashboard